MEET THE M3 WHĀNAU

 Iwi - Ngāti Apa, Ngāti Ruanui, and Ngāti Tūwharetoa

-Jase Te Patu is a TEDx speaker, Edmund Hillary Fellow, and an award-winning facilitator of yoga and mindfulness.
+Jase Te Patu is a popular TED Talk speaker, Edmund Hillary Fellow, and award-winning teacher of yoga and mindfulness.
+He is a master of facilitating people of all ages, 2-102.

-He has 30 years' worth of experience teaching in the wellbeing industry.
-Jase is co-owner of Awhi Yoga and Wellbeing and Founder of M3 Mindfulness for children.
-His students include Hollywood Director James Cameron, the All Blacks, the Hurricanes, the Pulse, the NZ School of Dance contemporary students, and many more high-performance athletes.
+Jase has 30 years of experience teaching in the wellbeing industry.
+He is co-owner of Awhi Yoga and Wellbeing and Founder of M3 Mindfulness for children.
+He is also the creator of Te Reo Yoga Cards.
+His students include Hollywood Director James Cameron, the All Blacks, the Hurricanes, the Silver Ferns, the Pulse, the NZ School of Dance contemporary students, and many more high-performance athletes.

 Jase has received various awards for his work particularly in the mental health and wellbeing space.
 These include the NZ Exercise Industry Awards- Body/Mind Teacher of the year in 2018, the Lifekeepers' Award for Suicide Prevention, the Regional Local Hero medal as part of the New Zealander of the Year Awards 2018, and the Absolutely Positively Wellington Award 2019.

-"Yoga, mindfulness, and meditation saved my life and M3 is a beautiful way to share these tools and skills with our young ones.
-If our tamariki and rangatahi can learn strategies from a young age to help them, especially when they are challenged mentally and emotionally, then they will be resourced for life!"
+"Yoga, mindfulness, and meditation saved my life.
+Awhi Yoga, Te Reo Yoga, and M3 are beautiful ways to share these tools and skills with people of all ages.
+If our tamariki and rangatahi in particular, can learn strategies to help when they are challenged mentally and emotionally, then they will be resourced for life!"

 *** MEDIA ***